Tuna Apple Stuffed Sweet Potatoes

 - Coconut yogurt: If you use coconut yogurt the brand you choose is crucial to this dip tasting either fantastic or ok.
 Cocojune is my absolute favorite brand, Anitas and Coyo are great as well.
 Choose the plain/natural variety.
 Check the ingredients listed in the back and stick to the general rule of thumb: The fewer ingredients the better.
 The best coconut yogurt brands will only have coconut, water, and probiotic cultures, sometimes tapioca or cassava.
 This is an example of some of the names that can be listed as probiotic cultures B. bifidum, B. lactis, L. acidophilus, L. casei, L. delbrueckii subsp. bulgaricus, L. rhamnosus, Streptococcus thermophilus.
 Don’t be scared by these complicated names, those are great for you.
 If you live in NYC check out Farm to People.
 I get most of my stuff from there.

-- Tuna: When getting seafood try to pot for wild-caught.
+- Tuna: When getting seafood try to opt for wild-caught.
 When getting wild-caught fish the problem of overfishing and by-catch is important to consider.
 For more information take a look at the seafood watch for the most sustainable sources.
-Albacore tuna, caught by hand-operated pole and lines, is one of the best options at the moment.
+Skipjack tuna, caught by hand-operated pole and lines, is one of the best options at the moment.
 But again check the app to monitor changes and check for your region.
 Different types of tuna have different amounts of mercury.
 Skipjack has one of the lowest amounts.
 If you prefer albacore, for example, I would limit the consumption to a maximum of once a week.
 You can find more information on mercury and fish here.

 - Sweet potatoes: They come in a wide variety and I encourage you to play around with different kinds.
 If you don’t like them too sweet opt for white sweet potatoes as they are the least sweet.
 Sweet potatoes differ in size.
 Some of them are gigantic.
 So for this recipe, I try to go for the smaller ones, that way they cook faster and are the perfect portion for one person.